anderseide/avm-bicep-registry-modules/avm/ptn/dev-ops/cicd-agents-and-runners/README.md

 - [Using only defaults for GitHub self-hosted runners using Private networking in an existing vnet.](#example-9-using-only-defaults-for-github-self-hosted-runners-using-private-networking-in-an-existing-vnet)
 - [Using only defaults for GitHub self-hosted runners using Private networking.](#example-10-using-only-defaults-for-github-self-hosted-runners-using-private-networking)

-### Example 1: _Defaults Azure DevOps self-hosted agents using both Azure Container Instances and Azure Container Apps with existing log workspace._
+### Example 1: _CICD Agents and Runnes with existing dependencies like Log Analytics Workspace and Azure Container Registry and DNS configuration for the virtual network_

-This instance deploys the module with the minimum set of required parameters for Azure DevOps self-hosted agents in Azure Container Instances and Azure Container Apps, and uses an existing log workspace.
+This test will deploy the CICD Agents and Runners module with Azure Container Instances and Container Apps and it will use existing dependencies for Log Analytics Workspace, Azure Container Registry and DNS.

 <details>